-1-405 Relationship with Investigative Agencies of the Government a.
+1-405 Relationship with Investigative Agencies of the Government

+- a.
 Auditors will cooperate with representatives of the Federal Bureau of Investigation, DoD criminal investigators, and criminal investigators from other agencies in coordination with the Operations Investigative Support (OIS) Division (See 4-702.6).
-If the FAO is contacted directly by an investigative agency for written material, access to files and working papers, interviews, meetings, or other requests for contractor information, it should refer the investigative agency to the OIS Justice Liaison Auditor at DCAA-JLA@dcaa.mil or 571-448-2322. b.
-Occasionally OIS will facilitate a meeting with an investigator and the FAO to interview an auditor in connection with an inquiry of contractor activities.
-Auditors should not disclose any information discussed during interviews with an investigator and OIS to the contractor.
-Guidance pertaining to OIS' role in coordinating interviews with the FAO and for transferring working papers and other files to investigative agencies is provided in 1-405c.
+If the FAO is contacted directly by an investigative agency for written material, access to files and working papers, interviews, meetings, or other requests for contractor information, it should refer the investigative agency to the OIS Justice Liaison Auditor at DCAA-JLA@dcaa.mil or 571-448-2322. - b.
+OIS will facilitate meetings with an investigator and the FAO to interview an auditor in connection with an inquiry of contractor activities.
+Auditors should not disclose any information discussed during interviews with an investigator and OIS to the contractor. - c.

-c.
 OIS will coordinate and transfer written material and access to files or working papers already in the possession of the FAO to investigators.
-If access to working papers related to incomplete/in-process audits is provided, the auditor should state this condition, and inform recipients that the conclusions may not represent the official DCAA position.
+If access to working papers related to incomplete/in-process audits are provided, the auditor should state this condition, and inform recipients that the conclusions may not represent the official DCAA position.
 Original documents may be provided to investigators if a subpoena is issued for the documents.
 However, original documents cannot be released until copies have been prepared for retention by DCAA.
-Guidance pertaining to the protection of information related to investigations is provided in 4-702.5d, e, f, and g.
+Guidance pertaining to the protection of information related to investigations is provided in 4-702.5d, e, f, and g. - d.

-d.
 Auditors should not inform the contractor when information is provided to the investigators that the FAO has in its possession.
-Under no circumstance is the FAO to contact the contractor or access contractor systems to obtain data or other information in support of an investigation.
+Under no circumstance is the FAO to contact the contractor or access contractor systems to obtain data or other information in support of an investigation. - e.
+OIS will document the meeting date, time and general discussion topic of meetings with DCAA auditors and Government investigative agencies.
+Relevant documentation will be maintained by OIS.